Unity-Technologies/com.unity.multiplayer.docs/reference/template.md

 `<div class="table-rows">`

-<div class="table-rows"> supports up to 5 columns with differing shades.
+<div className="table-rows"> supports up to 5 columns with differing shades.

 | Tables        |      Are      |   Cool | Check | It | Out |
 | ------------- | :-----------: | -----: | --- | --- | --- |